When it comes to period cramps, here’s what’s normal – and what’s not

 Keep in mind that acetaminophen (AKA Tylenol) is not effective at blocking prostaglandins and therefore won’t do much to help your period cramps.

 There are innumerable home remedies and suggestions for alleviating period cramps.
 Some alternative treatments include taking supplements with Vitamin B, calcium, or magnesium supplements, or even using CBD—as well as acupuncture, yoga, and regular exercise.
-If your cramps are unbearable, however, don’t force yourself into heavy weight lifting or strenuous aerobic exercise while on your period.
+If you experience severe cramps that are unbearable, however, don’t force yourself into heavy weight lifting or strenuous aerobic exercise while on your period, opt for gentle exercise, but only if you are comfortable doing so.

 The use of various herbal and dietary supplements can be helpful for some, but make sure you read the research before spending hundreds on pills and powders.
 Some menstruators swear by a supplement routine consisting of ginger, probiotics, and Omega-3 fatty acids.
-The best way to incorporate these elements into your diet is by finding natural sources (like eating Greek yogurt for a dose of probiotics or cooking some fresh salmon for Omega-3s).
+The best way to incorporate these elements by making dietary changes: finding their natural sources and add them to your regular menu (like eating Greek yogurt for a dose of probiotics or cooking some fresh salmon for Omega-3s).

 3. Apply heat

 Heat is a tried-and-true method of short-term treatment: Simply place a hot water bottle or heating pad on your lower back or lower stomach.
-You can also take a warm bath for some relief.
+You can also try a heat patch or take a warm bath for some relief.

 4. Have orgasms